Friday, August 1, 2025

 The core fallacy here is a refusal to accept that a Prophecy can be multiple things at once.

-Yes Ezekiel 37 it is putting a focus on how this will be a rebirth and reunification for Israel as a Nation.
+Yes Ezekiel 37 is putting a focus on how this will be a rebirth and reunification for Israel as a Nation.
 But it is a renewal happening because all these dead Israelites of past generations are alive again.
 Including David specifically singled out for reference, which Christian commentators keep saying simply represents Jesus here but I disagree, it is David himself Risen, Jesus in this chapter is YHWH, the one breathing the Breath of Life into them like back in Genesis 2.

 Because Pre-Trib is the most well known form of Futurism currently, Full Preterists love to cling to how they technically interpret Ezekiel 37 the same way and point out the absurdity of separating that Resurrection Prophecy from all the others.